kartoza/qgis-gea-plugin/docs/src/user/manual/complete-gea-re-afforestation.md

     5.6 **Country Dropdown:** Choose the country from the dropdown list to specify the location of the project.

     5.7 **Project Folder:** Select the project folder where plugin data is stored.
-The shape files will be saved in the `sites` directory, which is automatically generated when you save the project.
+The shape files will be saved in the `Sites` directory, which is automatically generated when you save the project.

     ![Sites directory](./img/complete-gea-reforestation-8.png)

     5.8 **Save Project Area Button:** Click the `Save Project Area` button to save the project after drawing the polygon.
-The shape files will be stored in the `sites` directory.
+The shape files will be stored in the `Sites` directory.

     5.9 **Clear Button:** Use the `Clear` button to remove the polygon from the map.
 Note that the polygon must be cleared before saving the project, as shape files stored in the sites folder will not be deleted after saving.